yoursungjin/SJUIUtility/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/aevJOaQ7XhM/0.jpg)](https://youtu.be/aevJOaQ7XhM)

 ## Background
-It is for when you want GUI groups to transition in a seamlessly concatenated way.<br>
+It is for when you want GUI groups to transition in a way that's seamless.
 ![image](ScreenCapture/UI%20hierarchy.png)

 ## How to use